Alweena-Fatima/BasicInterviewQuestion/Javaoops.md

 ```
 ---
 Q) Role of this keyword?

+**Q) Can this() and super() be used in the same constructor?**
+No. Both this() and super() must be the first statement inside a constructor.
+Since you can only have one "first" statement, it's impossible to use them together in the same constructor.

 Q) What is a destructor in OOP?
 A destructor is a special method in object-oriented programming that is automatically called when an object is destroyed or goes out of scope.
 Its main purpose is to release resources that the object may have acquired during its lifetime, such as memory, file handles, or network connections.